jason-davey/studio/PLAYBOOK.md

 1.  **Step 1: Review Recommendations:** Upload a JSON "Page Blueprint" file if you have one from an external recommendations tool.
 This can pre-fill content for all sections.
 The Guided Walkthrough can also load a sample blueprint for you.
 2.  **Step 2: Build & Preview Page:** See a preview of your entire landing page (Hero, Benefits, Testimonials, Trust Signals, Form) based on the blueprint or default values.
 The visibility of sections in the preview depends on settings in Step 3.
-3.  **Step 3: Adjust Content:** Fine-tune the content of your landing page sections (e.g., Hero section text, Benefit descriptions, Testimonial quotes).
-You can also toggle the visibility of each main section for the preview.
-(Future: Save/Load full `PageBlueprint` configurations).
+3.  **Step 3: Adjust Content & Manage Blueprints:**
+    - Fine-tune the content of your landing page sections (e.g., Hero section text, Benefit descriptions, Testimonial quotes).
+    - Toggle the visibility of each main section for the preview.
+    - **Save/Load Full Blueprints:** You can save your entire `PageBlueprint` (all content and section visibility settings) with a custom name to your browser's local storage.
+You can also load previously saved blueprints or delete them.
+This is useful for managing different versions or states of your landing page.
 4.  **Step 4: Configure A/B Test:** Create "Version A" and "Version B" for A/B testing specific elements (like the Hero section).
 Version A will be pre-filled from your work in Step 3.
 Use AI suggestions (optionally guided by "Campaign Focus / Keywords") and manage configurations locally.
 The preview button currently passes Hero configs; `/landing-preview` page can show full page A/B if full blueprints are provided.
 5.  **Step 5: Prepare for Deployment:** Get instructions and links to take your A/B test configurations to Firebase.